bentran-vn/PERSONAL-TWIT_TWIT-SUPER_TWITTER_PROJECT/README.md

 <h1> TWIT_TWIT <br> TWITTER COVERS PLATFORMS </h1>
-This is a "<i>Self Training</i> to create a software system with scabability, manageability and systematic design."
+This is a "<i>Self Training</i>" project.
+That create a software system with scabability, manageability and systematic design.

 # 1. Techstacks